Cari Shafer

 LSW, MSW

-How I work:
+How I Work

-• You value a collaborative and warm approach
+• You appreciate a warm, collaborative approach.

 Cari Shafer, LSW, MSW is under the supervision of Edward Magiste, LISW-S I.2304227-SUPV